kubevious/kubevious/docs/rules-engine.md

 Rules are defined using a domain-specific language called [Kubik](https://github.com/kubevious/kubik).
 Kubik follows JavaScript syntax and comes with extensions to allow custom rules to be easily be written and understood.

 The easiest way to get started is to make use of a public library of community built rules from [Kubevious Rules Library](https://github.com/kubevious/rules-library).
+While this page conaints comprehensive documentation on writing custom rules, consider joining [Kubevious Slack Channel](https://kubevious.io/slack/) for any additional assistance.

-## Concepts
+## Introduction
 Rules can be defined towards any object and configuration present in Kubevious UI, for example, Deployments, Pods, ConfigMaps, PersistentVolumes, Ingresses, and any other Kubernetes or synthetic configurations.

 ![Kubevious UI Diagram for Rules Engine](https://github.com/kubevious/media/raw/master/screens/rules-engine/rules-engine-diagram-view.png)

 Rules consist of two parts: target and rule scripts.
 The **target script** declares on which nodes of the diagram should the validation rule be evaluated.
 Rules engine would then pass along the selected nodes to the **rule script**, where nodes would be checked, and rule engine would trigger errors and warnings, or label them with custom markers on such selected nodes.

 ## Getting Started
 Rules are defined in *Rule Editor* window of Kubevious.
 In the screenshot below the rule *latest-tag-check* targets all docker images and checks if latest image tag is used.
 For such images an error is triggered.